Bombg/OnyfansLoot/README.md

 0. Steps 1-3 are optional if you are starting with a populated exlusion list
     - use '/of exclude show' command to check
     - if exclude list is empty, but you have logged item drops you want to add to it
         - use '/of exclude key' to add items to exclusion list.
-Where key is a key from '/of export key'
+Where key is a key from '/of export help'
     - list items are automatically added to the exclusion list when handed out during raid
 1. Go to the lootlist Google spreadsheet hit ctrl+a to highlight everything and ctrl+c to copy everything
 2. Paste a copy of the sheet in a completely new Google spreadsheet somewhere else.
 This is so you can modify it